barotto/IBMulator/README.md

 2. a file with the *.BIN extension, named as you like
 3. a directory

-A ZIP archive or directory must contain (case insensitive):
+Inside a ZIP file or directory there must be (file names are case insensitive):

 * FC0000.BIN : the system BIOS ROM, 256KiB
 * F80000.BIN : the regional ROM, 256KiB, optional, only for non-US versions.
 For